-The Natural Area Protection Tax Exemption Program (NAPTEP) is a financial incentive to choose land protection over development.
+The Natural Area Protection Tax Exemption Program (NAPTEP) is a joint program between Islands Trust and Islands Trust Conservancy that provides financial incentive to choose land protection over development.
 When you register a conservation covenant through NAPTEP, you receive an annual property tax exemption of 65% on the protected portion of your land.

 This means you save money annually in exchange for leaving the natural areas on your land alone for native species to enjoy.
 These tax savings can add up quickly, depending on the size of the land you’re able to protect.